Great North Run: Mayoral partnership

-For the 2024 instalment of the Great North Run, Brendan Foster and elected mayors across Northern England discuss the formation of an eponymous partnership called The Great North, which would replace the UK Government's recently discontinued levelling-up programme.
+For the 2024 instalment of the Great North Run, Brendan Foster and elected mayors across Northern England discussed the formation of an eponymous partnership called The Great North, which would replace the UK Government's recently discontinued levelling-up programme.
 In May 2025, The Great North was officially established with the Great North Run as its sponsor, with which it shares its branding.
 The partnership consists of almost all elected mayors in Northern England, including the mayor of Hull and East Yorkshire, the mayor of South Yorkshire, the mayor of York and North Yorkshire, the mayor of West Yorkshire, the mayor of the Liverpool City Region, the mayor of Tees Valley, the mayor of the North East and the mayor of Greater Manchester.
 It is supported by the UK Government and is chaired by one of the mayors, North East mayor Kim McGuinness since 2025.